thunderseethe/thunderseethe.github.io/content/posts/nameres-base.md

 x
 ```

-It's nice to not have to make up names like `x'` or `x0` or what have you for values that are immediately thrown away.
+It's nice to not have to make up names like `x'` or `x0` for values that are immediately consumed.
-As a reader it can also be helpful to see that `x = 1` gets shadowed.
+As a reader, it's helpful to see that `x = 1` gets shadowed.
 I know for the remainder of that expression `x = 1` won't be referenced again and I can put it out of mind.

 Shadowing is also controversial.